How we get to know you?

 - Take time to prepare

-- Complete the practice questions at the start of the assessment, they’ll help you get used to the technology.
+- Use the practice questions at the start of the assessment to get used to the technology

 Spring into Deloitte applicants

-This is where your application process ends.
-We’ll let you know as soon as possible how well you did.
+If you’re a ‘Spring into Deloitte’ applicant, this is where your application process ends.
+We’ll let you know if you’ve been successful as soon as possible.